-The latest iteration of the all-purpose smartphone comes with a lot of bells and whistles.
-It’s certainly a must to consider for videographers and budding filmmakers, even if some of the most intriguing features are yet to be available.
+The latest iteration of the iPhone, the all-purpose smartphone, comes with a lot of bells and whistles.
+It’s certainly a must to consider for film production, no matter if you are working on indie movies or a new low budget film, although some of the most intriguing features are yet to be available.

 Here’s a rundown of the main attractions: